docusign/code-examples-bash/README.md

    where {base_url} is the URL for the web app.

 1. [Git Bash command line](https://gitforwindows.org/), macOS Terminal, or Linux shell
-1. For authorization code grant authentication PHP 8.0.0 is required.
+1. For Authorization Code Grant authentication PHP 8.0.0 is required.
-   For JWT Grant authentication PHP 8.0.0 and Python 3 are required.
+   For JWT Grant authentication, PHP 8.0.0 and Python 3 are required.

 ### Installation steps